urwah1248/urwah1248/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/urwah1248](https://github.com/urwah1248?tab=repositories)

-- 💬 Ask me about **html5, css3, javascript, reactjs, tailwindcss, community, relationship**
+- 💬 Ask me about **html5, css3, javascript, reactjs, tailwindcss, community**

 - 📫 How to reach me **urwahpatel@gmail.com**